 3. Try and get your foot taping on the beats (not on the accents!!).

 Once you have the accents down - try using an E Shape Barre chord (lets say a B Major at the 7th fret) and instead of holding the chord down for every strum - just press hard on the accents!
 Every other note should just be a muted click (just relax the barre chord as if you were about to move it).
 Check out "Faith" by George Michael to hear it in action that way!! yes, there is one extra note in the Faith strumming pattern, the '&' after 3...

 Next up we are going to have a look at all the notes in the open position and get a basic idea on note reading!

 Further Information on 16th note strumming

-If you want to get into your 16th note playing, then check out my DVD Really Useful Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
-Many of my students say that my two strumming DVDs changed how well they could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
+If you want to get into your 16th note playing, then check out Really Useful Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
+Many of my students say that my two strumming series changed how well they could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
 Worth a look me thinks!